 You’re on Active Duty in the Military

-If you’re on active military duty, you have some special protections under the Servicemembers Civil Relief Act (SCRA).
+If you’re on active military duty, and you took out your mortgage before going on active duty, you have some special protections under the Servicemembers Civil Relief Act (SCRA).
 For example, you can postpone the foreclosure by making a request in writing.
 Also, if a foreclosure is completed against you while you’re on active duty, or one year thereafter, the sale is invalid unless a court approved it before the sale or you agreed to the foreclosure by waiving your rights.
 The waiver must be in writing and be executed while you are on active duty or afterwards.
 The right to a judicial foreclosure can’t be waived beforehand.
 (See our article on special protections for active duty service members for more detail on these rules.)

 The Lender Didn’t Follow State Foreclosure Procedures or Mortgage Terms Governing Foreclosures